I bought half a cow. Here’s what happened next…

 By Peter Fugazzotto,

-Well, MALT’s Director of Operations Ray Fort did exactly that two years ago.
+Well, MALT’s former Director of Operations Ray Fort (pictured above) did exactly that a few years ago.
 What he learned is both helpful and entertaining.
 Read on…

 Buying Beef Directly

 In 2017, I took the plunge.
 Rather than buying my beef from